-DMITRY RASUL-KAREYEV, Principal clarinet of the Orchestre de la Suisse Romande (Geneva) and winner of International Clarinet Debussy Competition Paris 2010.
-Associate of the Royal Academy of Music (London).
+DMITRY RASUL-KAREYEV: Principal Clarinet of the Orchestre de la Suisse Romande, Associate of the Royal Academy of Music

-His orchestral career Dmitry started in 2006 by joining Verbier Festival Orchestra where he also performed solo with maestro James Levine at the piano.
-In the same year Dmitry won a trial as Sectional Leader in the City of Birmingham Symphony Orchestra which lasted a year until Dmitry left to Finland to take a permanent position in Tampere Philharmonic Orchestra as Co-principal Clarinet.
-In 2009 Dmitry won the job as Principal Clarinet in the Orchestre de la Suisse Romande and is now based in Geneva.
-Since 2011 Dmitry plays Wurlitzer German system clarinet.
+2006 was also the year when Dmitry began his orchestral career by joining the Verbier Festival Orchestra, where he was chosen to perform solo with maestro James Levine at the piano.
+In the same year Dmitry won a trial as Sectional Leader in the City of Birmingham Symphony Orchestra, which continued until 2008 when he left for Finland to take a position as Co-principal Clarinet in Tampere Philharmonic Orchestra.
+In 2009 Dmitry was appointed Principal Clarinet in the Orchestre de la Suisse Romande and is now based in Geneva.
+Since 2011 he plays a Wurlitzer German system clarinet.

 Dmitry is a founder and director of “Soloist Academy” summer courses and Festival in Pays de Gex (France).
 The courses are designed to help musicians make their first steps in the professional music world.